Nikos-Stuff/web/src/content/blog/05-WK-Stuff/index.md

 ---
-title: "☕ Improving and developing"
+title: "☕ Enhancements and Developments"
-summary: "Something big is coming"
+summary: "Exciting changes are on the horizon"
-date: "July 24 2024"
+date: "July 24, 2024"
 draft: false
 tags:
     - Weekly Chill
 ---

-Greetings!
-It has been a while since we posted that type of post.
-So, since im as for now chilling and having a small break from anything, there's nothing much happening
+Hello everyone!

+It's been a while since our last update, and I’m currently enjoying a brief break.
+There’s not much going on right now, but here are some key updates:

-# New Pricing
+# New Pricing Structure
-You know that one.
-Since my services are well uh somewhat professional, I needed to come up with good and manageable prices.
-Leave a message in our Discord and tell us what do you think about it.
+As our services are becoming more refined, we’ve introduced a new pricing model to better reflect their professional quality.
+Feel free to drop a message in our Discord to share your thoughts on the new pricing.

 # Quick WebInfo Panel
-Custom-made pages has evolved a little bit.
-Now you can see basic information and health of your site.
-Note that they're available for everyone to see, but don't worry - nothing important is displayed in that simple panel.
+Our custom-made pages have received a few updates.
+You can now view basic site information and health status.
+While this panel is publicly accessible, rest assured that no sensitive details are displayed.

 ### Main Page
-In the main page you will see most important info, like Active Plans, Health Lookup and info about hosting provider.
+The main page offers crucial information such as Active Plans, Health Lookup, and details about your hosting provider.

 ### Updater Page
-This page contains changelog and status of your site compatibility with the new patch.
-Every update related to main components will be executed in extremely safe way.
+This page provides the changelog and status of your site’s compatibility with the latest patch.
+Updates to main components will be handled with utmost care, ensuring smooth transitions and minimal disruptions.
-(Stuff that will need to change in order to smoothly update will be modified.)

 ### Security Page
-This is the last (for now) page for our small panel.
-It will contain security state of your product.
-Security related patches / Optimization will be applied when possible (If there's a compatibility issue, site won't be patched until the major update will be applied etc.)
+The Security Page, our latest addition, displays the current security state of your product.
+Security patches and optimizations will be applied as needed, with compatibility issues addressed before major updates are implemented.

-### Extra notes:
+### Additional Notes:
-- If you choose yearly payment instead of one time, button for payment will appear in the quick panel.
-(PayPal)
+- For those opting for annual payments instead of a one-time fee, a payment button (via PayPal) will appear in the quick panel.
-- This extra panel can be hidden or removed if you don't like it - Not recommended
+- The entire WebInfo Panel can be disabled if you prefer, although this is not recommended as it provides useful insights into your site’s status.

-# That's kinda it for now!
+# That's all for now!
-Obviously, a bunch of bugfixes and other minor stuff has been fixed.
-The biggest one is now that we run now on the latest version of astro + with enabled experimental Server-Side components that will allow us to make a bit of dynamic stuff like comments, etc.
+We've also resolved numerous bugs and made other minor improvements.
+Notably, we are now operating on the latest version of Astro with experimental Server-Side components, enabling us to introduce dynamic features like comments.

-See ya soon!
+Catch you soon!